 How to Make a Kitchen Helper Learning Tower Wrap-Up

 The learning tower is a great project for any new parent, and is guaranteed to help you create some amazing memories with your kids.
 Little kids love helping mom and dad in the kitchen and with projects.
 This tower puts them right in the middle of the fun.
+It’s a similar idea to a reach up step stool, but with more features, which is really cool.

 You can use this tower for lots of fun stuff like making cookies, decorating cupcakes, building a pinewood derby car, and more.
 Now you don’t have to worry about your little one falling off a chair, and you can enjoy working together on all sorts of projects.